 Important safety information:

-- Chantix may cause drowsiness, dizziness, fainting, or vision changes.
-It may also cause trouble concentrating, hallucinations, muscle cramps, or seizures.
+- Chantix may cause drowsiness or trouble focusing.
 These effects may be worse if you take it with alcohol or certain medicines.
-Use caution if you drive or perform other possibly unsafe tasks while you are taking Chantix.
+Use Chantix with caution.
+Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Chantix may be used as a part of a treatment program that includes a variety of treatment measures (eg, educational materials, counseling).